sucheta-nandy/netflix-data-visualization/README.md

 ## 👨‍💻 About

-Created as part of a Netflix job application to showcase:
+Created as by Sucheta Nandy along with Gemini showcasing:
 - Advanced data visualization skills
 - Front-end development expertise (JavaScript, D3.js)
 - Design sensibility and attention to detail
 - Ability to tell compelling stories with data

-## 📧 Contact

-For questions or feedback about this portfolio project, please reach out through the Netflix application portal.

 ---

-**Built with ❤️ and ☕ for Netflix**
+**Built with ❤️ **